 Install the authenticator of your choice.

-In myEAS, open the user menu (top-right) and select Account & Security to open the IDHUB console.
+In myEAS, open the user menu (top-right) and select Account security to open the IDHUB console.

 Go to Account security - Signing in.